SITKZM/calculation-of-Bott-index/README.md

 I fixed the mistakes and turned it into python code and it worked correctly.
 I also made OBC(Open Boundary Condition) one.
 Note that the method of rescaling is different between OBC and PBC.
 I suppose that for PBC, rescale to the [0.1) interval as defined in many papers, but for OBC, rescale to the [0, 1] interval is required.

-I'll make its Fortran version for larger matrices.
+Later, I made the Fortran version of PBC for larger matrices.